 Itchy eyes, sneezing and a blocked nose that won't let up?
-Speak to a GP today about hay fever — prescription-strength antihistamines or steroid nasal spray sent to your pharmacy where appropriate.
+Speak to a GP today about hay fever — stronger antihistamines or steroid nasal spray arranged with your pharmacy where appropriate.

 GP appointments from £125 — see full pricing

 Enough for most people with hay fever.
-Seen today — prescription sent to your pharmacy if needed.
+Seen today — treatment arranged with your pharmacy if needed.

 For an eye or chest exam — same-day appointments in Manchester.